cakiki/chess-file-formats/README.md

 # chess-db-formats

-A collection of [Kaitai Structs](https://kaitai.io/) to parse binary chess tablebases and databases.
+A collection of [Kaitai Structs](https://kaitai.io/) to parse binary chess tablebases, databases, and miscellaneous binary file formats.

 You can use a given format's `.ksy` file to generate a parser for that format in any of the languages supported by Kaitai, which currently includes: